-In fact, every biker deserves to have Belstaff’s iconic waxed-cotton jacket hanging in his or her cloakroom.
+Every classic or modern classic, retro motorcycle rider needs a Belstaff Trialmaster Pro motorcycle jacket.
+In fact, every biker deserves to have Belstaff’s iconic waxed cotton jacket hanging in his or her cloakroom.

-That combined with Belstaff’s understated styling, underlines that the Tourist Trophy is a outwear garment made for true ladies and gentlemen.
-Gentlefolk, who seek peace within adventure and silence away from the deafening crowds, will gravitate towards Tourist Trophy.
+That, combined with Belstaff’s understated styling, underlines the Tourist Trophy is an outwear garment made for true ladies and gentlemen.
+Gentlefolk, who seek peace within adventure and silence away from the deafening crowds will gravitate towards Tourist Trophy.

-Belstaff has a rich tradition of supplying outerwear garments to adventurers, explorers thrillseekers, men and women in extreme environments – in addition to creating garments to protect front-line troops from harsh weather, in both major conflicts of the 20th century.
+Belstaff has a rich tradition of supplying outerwear garments to adventurers, explorers, thrill-seekers, and men and women in extreme environments.
+In addition, it provided garments to protect front-line troops from harsh weather in both major conflicts of the 20th century.

-In the late 1940s, decades of research and development in these areas, were consolidated to create Belstaff’s (arguably), most celebrated garment – the Trialmaster.
+In the late 1940s, decades of research and development were consolidated to create Belstaff’s (arguably) most celebrated garment – the Trialmaster.

-With Great Britain emerging from the tumultuous and destructive conflict of World War II, attention soon began to turn to lighter pursuits.
-1948 heralded the launch of the distinctive four-pocket, mandarin collared, belted, waxed-cotton Belstaff Trialmaster jacket.
+With Great Britain emerging from the tumultuous and destructive conflict of World War II, attention gradually began to turn to lighter pursuits.
+1948 heralded the launch of the distinctive four-pocket, mandarin-collared, belted, waxed-cotton Belstaff Trialmaster jacket.

-The Trialmaster was developed specifically to endure the grim conditions of the gruelling Scottish Six Days Trial – the highlands moto event that continues to this day.
-The jacket came to be lauded by riders, for its functional and stylish design.
-Allowing plenty of room for freedom of movement while looking spiffing off the bike.
-The Trialmaster soon became the apparel of choice for the tough and brave few who participated each year and a firm favourite of motorcyclists around the world – including Mr Steve McQueen in the 60s.
+The Trialmaster was developed specifically to endure the grim conditions of the gruelling Scottish Six Days Trial.
+The highlands moto event continues to this day and the jacket came to be lauded by riders.
+Its functional and stylish design was the key.
+Yet simultaneously it allowed plenty of room for freedom of movement while looking spiffing off the bike.

 You can still purchase the Trialmaster jacket however it appears in Belstaff’s fashion line and doesn’t come equipped with the internal lining, to accommodate CE approved, D30 T5 EVO X back protector, as well as shoulder and elbow armour.

-With winter in full swing (at least in the Northern Hemisphere), now is the perfect time to invest in this classic.
+Winter is the perfect time to invest in this classic.
 The word invest is not used lightly.
-This is a jacket that you should expect to last for years.
-Also, it’s not an inexpensive item.
-Well at least in comparison to other waxed-cotton motorcycle jackets.
+This is a jacket that you should expect to last for many years.
+Also, it’s not an inexpensive item, well at least in comparison to other waxed-cotton motorcycle jackets.
 Actually, it wouldn’t be fair to use price as a comparison with respect to this jacket.
 Belstaff’s Tourist Trophy is really in a class of its own.

-The skin of the Tourist Trophy is made from 10oz waxed-cotton, which will protect you in the heaviest of downpours, as long as you protect it.
-In other words, if you decide at some stage in the future, to buy a Belstaff Tourist Trophy, make sure that you look after it.
-Regular waxing, is the key.
+The skin of the Tourist Trophy is made from 10oz waxed cotton, which will protect you in heavy downpours.
+That’s as long as you protect the jacket.
+In other words, if buy a Belstaff Tourist Trophy it’ll need regular waxing.

-In recent years following the success of Belstaff Tourist Trophy and relaunch of ‘The International’ by Barbour, many new waxed-cotton jackets emerged from a number of brands.
-And sure, most are of high-specification and look great on and off the bike, but none surpass the specifications of Belstaffs flagship jacket.
+In recent years following the success of the Belstaff Tourist Trophy and the relaunch of ‘The International’ by Barbour, many new waxed-cotton jackets emerged from a number of brands.
+And sure, most are of high specification and look great on and off the bike, but none surpass the specifications of Belstaff’s flagship jacket.

-The embroidered Pheonix emblem on the belt buckle cover, which prevents the scratching of your tank.
-The two vulcanised rubber buttons at the bottom of the jacket, that do the same but are quite exquisite to touch.
-The slanted breast pocket that allows easy access are all designed with the motorcyclist at the front of mind.
+An embroidered Pheonix emblem on the belt buckle cover prevents scratching of the tank.
+Two vulcanised rubber buttons at the bottom of the jacket, do the same and are quite exquisite to the touch.
+A slanted breast pocket allows easy access.
+All are designed with the motorcyclist at the front of mind.

-The Belstaff Trialmaster [Classic Tourist Trophy] is, without doubt, the King of all waxed-cotton jackets.
-All other waxed-cotton jackets secretely aspire to be it.
-And as good as they may be, in the presence of the Tourist Trophy, they’re merely would-be usurpers and pretenders to the throne.
-Long live the Tourist Trophy!
+The Belstaff Trialmaster [Classic Tourist Trophy] is, without doubt, the King and Queen of all waxed cotton jackets.
+All other waxed cotton jackets secretly aspire to be it.
+As good as those jackets may be, surely in the presence of the Tourist Trophy they’re merely would-be usurpers to the throne?
+Long live the Trialmaster.